GusBallmanjr/Creep-Keepers---Beetleweight-Undercutter-Battlebot/Prototype/Documentation/Prototype.md

 The TPU armor provides flexible impact absorption and reduces the likelihood of brittle failure during weapon‑to‑weapon engagements.

-> From the document: “Printed as one piece”
-> “Material: TPU”

 ---

 ## Project Timeline